sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-lua-settings.md

 # Microsoft-Windows-LUA-Settings

-The `Microsoft-Windows-LUA-Settings` component includes settings related to the Windows® User Account Controls (UAC), formerly known as Limited User Account (LUA).
+The `Microsoft-Windows-LUA-Settings` component includes settings related to the Windows User Account Controls (UAC), formerly known as Limited User Account (LUA).

 ## In This Section